priyakal/ComputingPortfolioReturns/README.md

 # ComputingPortfolioReturns
-This repository contains Python code to form portfolios and compute their monthly returns.
+This repository contains Python code to form portfolios based on a signal with annual rebalancing and compute their monthly returns.